krynju/dtable_benchmarks/blogpost.md

 # What is the `DTable`?

-The `DTable` is a table structure providing partitioning of the data and parallelization of operations performed on it in any supported environment.
+The `DTable` is a table structure providing distributed partitioning of data, and parallelization of operations performed on it, in any supported environment.
-It's built on top of `Dagger.jl`, which enables it to work in any worker and thread setup by taking care of task scheduling and memory management.
+It's built on top of `Dagger.jl`, which enables it to work in any worker and thread setup by letting Dagger take care of task scheduling and memory management.
-Any `Tables.jl` compatible source can be ingested by the `DTable` and it can also act as one in case you move the data somewhere else.
+Any `Tables.jl` compatible source can be ingested by the `DTable`, and the `DTable` can also act as a sink in case you move the data somewhere else
+(such as to a CSV).

-A key feature is that the `DTable` doesn't use any dedicated structure for storing the data in memory.
+A key feature is that the `DTable` doesn't use any dedicated structure for storing the table data in memory.
-Any `Tables.jl` compatible table type can be used for internal storage, which allows for greater composability with the ecosystem.
+Any `Tables.jl` compatible table type can be used for internal storage, which allows for greater composability with the ecosystem, and all of the advantages of the chosen table type.
-To further support that the set of operations that can be performed on a `DTable` is generic and only relies on interfaces offered by `Tables.jl`.
+To further support this goal, the set of operations that can be performed on a `DTable` is generic and only relies on interfaces offered by `Tables.jl`.

-The diagram below presents a simple visual explaination of how the `DTable` and `GDTable` (grouped `DTable`) are built.
+The diagram below presents a simple visual explanation of how the `DTable` and `GDTable` (grouped `DTable`) are built.
-Provided input will be partitioned according to either a `chunksize` argument or the existing partitioning (using the `Tables.partitions` interface).
+Provided table input will be partitioned according to either a `chunksize` argument or the existing partitioning (using the `Tables.partitions` interface).
-After performing a `groupby` operation the data will be shuffled accordingly and new chunks containing only the data belonging to specific keys will be created.
+After performing a `groupby` operation the data will be shuffled accordingly and new "chunks" (Dagger partitions) containing only the data belonging to specific keys will be created.
-Along with an `index` these chunks form a `GDTable`.
+Along with an `index`, these chunks form a `GDTable`.

 ~~~
 <p align="center">